 If you are a beneficial owner and hold your shares in "street name" through a broker or other nominee and do not provide the organization that holds your shares with voting instructions, the broker or other nominee will determine if it has the discretionary authority to vote on the particular matter.
 Under applicable rules, brokers have the discretion to vote on routine matters but do not have discretion to vote on non-routine matters.
-For example, if you do not provide voting instructions to your broker, the broker could vote your shares for the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the current fiscal year (Proposal 4) because that is deemed to be a routine matter, but the broker could not vote your shares for either of the other three proposals on the agenda for the Annual Meeting.
+For example, if you do not provide voting instructions to your broker, the broker could vote your shares for the approval of the amendment to our Certificate of Incorporation to increase the number of authorized shares of common stock (Proposal 2) or for the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the current fiscal year (Proposal 5) because those are deemed to be a routine matters under applicable rules, but the broker could not vote your shares for any of the other three proposals on the agenda for the Annual Meeting.